Rittmeister Manfred von Richthofen was known by many names during the war:

 can it be that you are not expecting me back after this morning’s work?4

-With each patrol Richthofen moved closer to his 100th victory.
+With each patrol, Richthofen moved closer to his 100th victory.
 He would have to keep an eye on young cousin Wolfram.
 No dog-fighting for him.
+That was an order.
 The inexperienced pilots always fell first in combat.6

-[Richthofen] signalled his men prepare for take-off [and] hurried to his own blood-red Tripe (Dr.1 425/17) ..mustachioed mechanics quickly removed the chocks as the triplane’s engine burst into a throaty roar.
+[Richthofen] signaled his men prepare for take-off [and] hurried to his own blood-red Tripe (Dr.1 425/17) .. moustachioed mechanics quickly removed the chocks as the triplane’s engine burst into a throaty roar.
 The Baron made a final check of his equipment.
-He looked down the line of aircraft and signalled for take-off.7
+He looked down the line of aircraft and signaled for take-off.7

 Von Richthofen flew in front of the V-shaped formation.
 His keen eyes soon spotted the AFC aircraft.